FRIENDS OF THE EARTH AND OTHER WONDERS OF NATURE

 The past couple of years have been a challenge for most of us.
-Climate change, pandemics, growing intolerance of racial bias, to name a few.
-Art making is healing, or beavers.
+Climate change, pandemics, ever growing inequity, to name a few.
+Art making is a healing therapy.
 This statement by the director of the movie “The Beaver Believers” was a true inspiration.

 (I want to)“… engage the topic of climate change through a different narrative, to find a story where climate change could be seen almost as an opportunity: as a motivating, inspiring impetus to jump into joyful action. “